nexmo-community/vonage-campus-client-sdk-workshop/README.md

 If you've attended the Voice workshop today, you've learned all about NCCOs and the capabilities there.
 If you didn't, the `connect` action will connect the phone call to a phone number, so you can have a call with a human.

-If you run the app now, you'll notice we don't have the ability to end the call from our web application.
+If you run the app now, you'll notice we can't end the call from our web application.
 We can add that functionality now.
 The Nexmo Application issues events, same as the Conversation, and we can listen for those events as well.
-Whenever the status of a call changes, there is an `call:status:changed` event being fired on the application, that has information about the current status of the call.
+Whenever the status of a call changes, there is a `call:status:changed` event being fired on the application, that has information about the current status of the call.
 We'll check to see when the call has started, and add UI to the chat window for hanging up the call.
 Let's append the listener in the `setupListeners` function in `app/index.js`.

 ```javascript
 var activeCall;